 Managing Medicines in Care Homes.
 Communication and sharing medicines information.
 Implementing NICE Guidance and Quality Standards.

-Steve Turner reflects on the communication challenges facing nursing and residential homes around implementing NICE Guidelines and Quality Standards, and offers some practical advice.
+Steve Turner reflects on the communication challenges facing nursing and residential homes around implementing NICE Guidelines and Quality Standards and offers some practical advice.

-Quality Standards on managing medicines in care homes from the National Institute for Health and Care Clinical Excellence in England (NICE) link to the NICE Guidance on Managing Medicines in Care Homes, whch contains 118 recommendations.
+Quality Standards on managing medicines in care homes from the National Institute for Health and Care Clinical Excellence in England (NICE) link to the NICE Guidance on Managing Medicines in Care Homes, which contains 118 recommendations.

-This blog post offers suggestions on how to go about achieving the quality standards, focusing specifically on communication and timely sharing of accurate medicines information.
+This blog post offers suggestions on how to go about achieving quality standards, focusing specifically on communication and timely sharing of accurate medicines information.